Cameron85Smith/React/README.md

 ```
 <script src="assets/scripts/app.js"></script>
 ```

+###### <u>ReactVSVanilla Project</u>

+In comparison to the JavaScriptRefresher project, if we inspect the <b>index.html</b> file, we will notice that we are not using any script tags at all.
+If we open Developer Tools in the browser and inspect the <b>index.html</b>, you will see that now, there are script tags in the file.
+This is explained in the next section, <b>The Reaact Build Process</b>.

 #### The React Build Process

 It is important to note that in the context of React, we will never add **\<script></script>** tags to our HTML files on our own because React projects always use a build process which, as part of the process, injects the **\<script></script>** tags into the HTML code for us.
 React transforms our code before it is handed over to the browser.
 This transformation is done with the help of the **react-scripts** library that runs in the background.
 This library is referenced in the **package.json** file that holds a list of all of the dependencies for the project.